Call for Submissions (General & Student)

 Call for Submitted Oral and Poster Presentations

-The Ontario Pest Management Conference (OPMC) will be held at the Victoria Park East Golf Club in Guelph on November 7, 2024.
 The OPMC features research on all aspects of pest management associated with plant, animal and human health.
 See www.ontariopmc.ca for more details on the conference.
-For the 2024 conference, OPMC will be soliciting abstracts for:
+For the 2025 conference, OPMC will be soliciting abstracts for:

 -

-CropLife Graduate Student Oral Competition (sponsored by CropLife Ontario Council) – 6 spots total: first place $750 award and plaque, second place $250 award
+CropLife Graduate Student Oral Competition (sponsored by CropLife Ontario Council) – 6 spots total (15 min length): first place $750 award and plaque, second place $250 award

 -

-CropLife Graduate Student Poster Competition (sponsored by CropLife Ontario Council) – 6 spots total: first place $750 award and plaque, second place $250 award
+CropLife Graduate Student Poster Competition (sponsored by CropLife Ontario Council) – 6 spots total: first place $750 award and plaque, second place $250 award.
+NOTE: Posters will be pre-judged for 2025 - see special poster competition instructions below.

 -

-C. Ron Harris Undergraduate Poster Competition (sponsored by OPMC) – 4 spots total: one $500 award and plaque for the winning undergraduate (or diploma) student
+C. Ron Harris Undergraduate Poster Competition (sponsored by OPMC) – 4 spots total: one $500 award and plaque for the winning undergraduate (or diploma) student.
+NOTE: Posters will be pre-judged for 2025 - see special poster competition instructions below.

 -

 General Oral – Non-competitive.
-Limited spots available.
+One spot available (10 min length).
 Priority will be given to CropLife sponsors and presentations which fit the theme.

 -

 Submissions in diverse areas of pest management are encouraged.
 See below for abstract submission and oral/poster formatting requirements for all categories.
-The OPMC submission period for all categories (student competition and general) opens at 8 am on Tuesday, August 6, 2024 and closes at 12 pm (noon) on Friday, September 20, 2024.
+The OPMC submission period for all categories (student competition and general) opens at 8am on Monday, July 28 and closes 11:59pm on Monday, September 8.
 Entries before or after this period will NOT be accepted.

 OPMC SUBMISSION GUIDELINES

-NEW THIS YEAR!
 All entries must be submitted through the online portal here: https://www.ontariopmc.ca/submissionform.
 We will not accept entries in any other format.
-For question/problems on the new system, please email us at ontariopmc@gmail.com.
-Entries for ALL categories must be received by Friday, September 20 at noon to be considered for the conference.
+For question/problems on this system, please email us at ontariopmc@gmail.com.
+Entries for ALL categories must be received by Monday, September 8 at 11:59pm to be considered for the conference.
+This applies only to OPMC's competition.
+See ESO's website for details on submitting to that portion of the conference.

-Please follow all instructions included on the submission form, including those below the question.
+Please read the submission form in detail, including footnotes.
 General category submitters do not need to fill out anything in the student competition section.

 GENERAL CATEGORY

-Abstract submissions for both general categories (including CropLife) must be received by Friday, September 20, 2024 at noon to be considered.
+Abstract submissions for both general categories (including CropLife) must be received by Monday, September 8 at 11:59pm to be considered.
 Formatting for orals and posters are the same as for the student competition.
-Please refer to the OPMC Submission Guidelines section below.
+Please refer to the After Acceptance section below.

 STUDENT COMPETITION